johnhadaway/plurality.net/README.md

   <h1>Welcome to Plurality.net!</h1>
 </div>

-This is the repository of plurality.net, the website hosting _Plurality: Technology for Collaborative Diversity and Democracy_, a book written by Audrey Tang and E. Glen Weyl.
-Its goal is to provide a place for people read the book, as well as to welcome — and eventually manage — participation from the community.
+This is an early version plurality.net, _Plurality: Technology for Collaborative Diversity and Democracy_'s website.
+The goal of the website is to provide a place for people read the book, and to welcome — and eventually manage — participation in the project.

 ## Contributing

 #### Development

-Run `npm ci` to clean install dependencies, then `npm run start` to serve the site at `localhost:8080` and `npm run build` to otherwise write `src` files to `dist`.
+Run `npm ci` to clean install dependencies from `package-lock.json` or run `npm install` to install dependencies from `package.json`, then run `npm run start` to serve the site at `localhost:8080` or `npm run build` to otherwise write `src` files to `dist`.

 #### Translations